 - 1/3 cup milk

-- Next, alternate adding baking mix and milk until a thick dough forms.
+Next, alternate adding baking mix and milk until a thick dough forms.
 Depending on the flour blend/baking mix you use, this will take anywhere between 2.75 - 3.25 cups (as original recipe is written).
 I found that 3 was about the right amount.
 Cover and refrigerate at least 2-3 hours, preferably overnight.

-- Let set on pan for a few minutes, then use a spatula to transfer to a cooling rack.
+Let set on pan for a few minutes, then use a spatula to transfer to a cooling rack.
 I topped mine with a few sprinkles, but these would also be excellent with a simple frosting of 2 cups powdered sugar + 1 Tbsp melted butter + 1-2 Tbsp milk OR my simple 4 ingredient macadamia coconut frosting.
 Store covered in an airtight container for several days.
 Freeze for longer term storage.
 Makes between 36-42 cookies (as original recipe is written).